Can You Take Probiotics While Pregnant? Experts Weigh In

-The bodily and hormonal changes that occur during pregnancy can sometimes lead to irritating skin problems, as well as constipation.
+The bodily and hormonal changes that occur during pregnancy can sometimes lead to irritating skin problems, as well as constipation1.
 Though probiotics have been proved to support healthy digestion* and manage skin irritations,* like acne and inflammation, many women wonder whether they're safe to take while pregnant.

 We consulted an integrative gastroenterologist, as well as doctors in obstetrics and gynecology to help answer that question.
-In short, taking probiotics while pregnant is generally safe.
+In short, taking probiotics while pregnant is generally safe2.
 As with any medication or supplement, you should always consult your personal health care provider before starting a new regimen, though.

 Is it safe to take probiotics during pregnancy?